Minimum wage country profile for Greece

 From 2025 onward (Article 14 of the new Law 5163/24), minimum wage adjustments will also apply to public sector employees.

-For employees, the minimum wage is defined at a monthly base and refers for work 40 hours per week (eight hours per day for people employed five days per week or 6.45 hours per day for people employed six days per week).
+For employees, the minimum wage is defined on a monthly basis and refers for work 40 hours per week (eight hours per day for people employed five days per week or 6.45 hours per day for people employed six days per week).
 For blue-collar workers, a daily minimum wage (DMW) is implemented.

 By legislation, anyone employed in the private sector is entitled to 14 monthly wages.
 The two extra wages are referred to as: